 Here's a great (but a bit lengthy!), example from Gap where the brand is very clear about what email subscribers should expect.
 The form offers a good range of customisation and an offer is even included as an added incentive:

 Word-of-mouth and social proof are powerful ways to build your business reputation and acquire new customers.
 You can use referrals to grow your subscriber list too.

 Encouraging new subscribers or existing customers to get friends and family to sign-up for your marketing emails is an effective tactic, especially in welcome emails.
 Offering incentives to both new sign-ups and for the referrers themselves is a win-win!

-Check out this referral email campaign example from Everly Well below:
+Check out this referral email campaign example:

 4. Utilise transactional emails

 Even now, your're not alone if GDPR can seem complicated and confusing.
 But of course, transactional emails can be sent to prospects and customers, even if they've not opted-in to received marketing emails.
 They can be sent due to legitimate interest, as part of the purchasing process, as long as consumers have not actively opted out of email communications completely.
 Even then, you'd likely have grounds to send as the emails are service emails.